klen/pylama/README.rst

 ==================

 Pylama has Pytest_ support.
 The package automatically registers itself as a pytest plugin during installation.
-Pylama also supports `pytest_cache` plugin.
+Pylama also supports the `pytest_cache` plugin.

 Check files with pylama ::

     pytest --pylama ...

-Recommended way to set pylama options when using pytest — configuration files (see below).
+The recommended way to set pylama options when using pytest — configuration files (see below).